aiven/devportal/docs/tutorials/clickhouse-metabase.rst

     SELECT menu_currency, count() FROM menu_item_denorm
     GROUP BY menu_currency

 The results will appear below the query editor.
 To visualise the findings, click on the button **Visualisation**.
 This will show you a set of possible options that fit your data.
-For this specific example, for example you can use a pie chart.
+For this specific example, for example, you can use a pie chart.

 Once you're happy with the visualisation, save it.
 Metabase will also suggest adding the visualisation to a dashboard.
-If you don't want to do it yet, you can add it later.
+If you don't want to do that yet, you can add it later.

 .. image:: /images/tutorials/clickhouse-metabase/query1.gif
    :alt: Animated GIF showing creation of a new visualisation based on SQL query